ahmed-mohamed-QC/Amazon_Test_Project/README.md

 - Download Repository from github
 - open project on intellij
 - download Cucamber for Java Plugin, So You can create Feature Files
-- Run the runners class OR run Login Feature File
+- Run the runners class OR run each Feature File separately

 ##Note